Exalenz launches new breath test to detect H. pylori bacteria

 According to the Centers for Disease Control, approximately two thirds of the world's population is infected with H. pylori, which is often undiagnosed and untreated.
 It is the leading cause of peptic ulcers and is known to increase the risk of gastric cancer.

-Exalenz also said it has formed in the United States a new direct sales and clinical support organisation, designed to better address customer needs.
+Exalenz also said it has formed in the United States a new direct sales and clinical support organization, designed to better address customer needs.

 BreathID Hp is a compact system that can fit on a small table or countertop and is compatible with electronic medical records (EMR).